andreasmhallberg/readingnotes/Harrell, 1964. A Linguistic Analysis of Egyptian Radio Arabic.md

 - Small differences between pause and context forms (i.e case) in ERA and CA. 37
   -But: "What was mechanical variation [paus/context] in Classical has become partially a stylistic variation in ERA."
 37

 - Operationalization of pause.
-"A word followed by a perceptible silence is said to be in pause.
-Likewise a word separated from a following word by one of the junctures /,/, /./, or /?/ [...] is on pause, regardless of whether or not these junctures are accompanied by an interval of silence."
 38

+> A word followed by a perceptible silence is said to be in pause.
+Likewise a word separated from a following word by one of the junctures /,/, /./, or /?/ [...] is on pause, regardless of whether or not these junctures are accompanied by an interval of silence.

   - Problems with definition noted by author.
 39

 - 103 of 593 context positions in pausal form.
 40